 I found it extremely difficult finding the strength to go visit my grandfather.
 But I did gather it about a week later after the accident occurred.
 I walked into a hospital room, gowned head to toe and beside my grandfather’s side was my grandmother, just like it’s always been my whole life.
 I never thought this day would come.
 I couldn’t recognize my favorite person and my heart broke; I tried to keep it together.
 Since it was my first time there.
 One of the nurses had come in to update me on my grandfather’s status.
 He began to speak and I knew right away this would be an issue for my grandmother.
 He was bilingual.
-But he only spoke English and Mandarin.
+But he spoke English and Mandarin.
 As he was bilingual, I expected to receive more sympathy from him as an individual, that was not something we received at any point from him.
 They had assured us that it was their top priority to bring in a translator for my family members that solely understood Spanish, to make sure that they really understood the important information being told to us.
 But there was no translator, it wasn’t a priority to them, and I know that made my grandmother feel as if her understanding of all current events pertaining to my grandfather was unimportant.
 And just like that I experienced my second heartbreak.
 The nurse is speaking but all I could’ve heard was my grandmother’s tears.
 I couldn’t imagine how she felt, not having a full understanding of what was happening with her other half.
 But once again I was there to translate in a moment of overwhelming pain, as he had just explained to me that my grandfather was on life support and in a coma, unsure of when he would wake up.

 Language was there as a struggle and strength during the hardest time, an element of life that has balance as with what aspects its used in, whether it’s bad or good.
 Sadly, me and my family endured the experience of seeing the pillar to our family in a long 9-month coma with the constant need of knowledge in language and literacy.
 So even in the worst of moments, you find gratitude for the things you don't really consider in life and language is one of those things.
 I can’t imagine how my grandmother would’ve felt if she solely had to communicate in a language that she wasn’t even confident in.
 Yet that wasn’t the only reason behind my gratitude in that moment, throughout the whole process there were many papers and diagnoses that needed to be read.
 A major reason to be grateful for the privilege of being literate.
 There were moments where I needed to interpret what the doctor was saying, and I did so efficiently.
 And while some people find this as just a part of life.
 It is important to acknowledge that it is a privilege and one of the biggest blessings in life.
 There are many beautiful aspects that come from language and literature.
 Evoking deep emotions, making connections, allows for great imagery and great storytelling.
 There’re so many more things that pour into this part of our lives and so many ways of communicating with each other.
 Yet I couldn’t have gone through that painful process without the use of English/Spanish language and literacy.